-French beans irrigation in Kenya through Grekkon Limited’s French beans drip irrigation kit is for crops with close-range spacing.
+French beans irrigation in Kenya through Grekkon Limited’s drip irrigation kit is efficient for French beans production.
 These are; onion, garlic, and herbs.
 A farmer will choose to have either raised beds or just plain lying land to install a drip irrigation kit.
 Your crop requires 50mm of water weekly for best production.
 French beans varieties in Kenya do not determine the irrigation method adopted.
 All varieties of French beans require irrigation.
 We train on how to irrigate French beans

-Drip irrigation on French beans is the most effective way to save on irrigation labor and water costs.
+Drip irrigation is the most effective way to save on irrigation labor and water costs.
 It provides water directly to the root zone.
 Basin flood irrigation is labor-intensive and uses ten times as much water.
 Sprinkler or overhead irrigation is water-intensive too.
 It causes flower drop.
 French beans farming in Kenya by irrigation attracts high-quality buyers of French beans.

 How to install a drip irrigation system

 Your beds will be 1M wide to allow for 3 rows of drip lines, and 30cm high for good drainage.
 Drainage is key to prevent root rot for French beans and bulb rot for onions and garlic, as a result of stagnant water.

 - Drip irrigation system laying